DrKRR/Basic-Research-on-Raspberry-Pi-Pico-and-Raspberry-Pi-Pico-2/README.md

 In this exercise I have developed code in MicroPython to test and note the current drawn by the Raspberry Pi Pico 2 board in the following modes:<br>
 (a).
 Pass (Normal program to create delay) (b). sleep (c). lowpower.lightsleep() and (d). lowpower.dormant()<br>
 Two files namely (i). lowpower.py (courtesy: https://github.com/tomjorquera/pico-micropython-lowpower-workaround/blob/master/lowpower.py) and (ii).
 Low-power testing.py (present work) are stored on the device  Both files are available in the repository.
-The corresponding hardware diagram is shown below, and the board is powered by an external USB power bank via bread board power supply.
+The corresponding hardware diagram developed on a bread board is shown below, and the board is powered by an external USB power bank via 5V/3V selectable bread board power supply unit.
+Also shown below is the photograph of the experimental setup.

 <p align="center"><img src="https://github.com/user-attachments/assets/52a9964d-43f9-46ae-beb6-407c2e0db4f1"width="500"height="700"></p>